sayanbanerjee32/TASI_ERAv2_S11/README.md

 - Image augmentations
 - Model architecture
 - Train and test functions
-- other utility functions including but not limited to grad-cam, LR range test, plotting train and loss and accuracy curves, confusion matrix, plotting missclasified images.
+- other utility functions including but not limited to grad-cam, LR range test, plotting train and loss and accuracy curves, confusion matrix, plotting misclassified images.

 ### Model Architecture

-ResNet18 is used for for this model.
+ResNet18 is used for this model.
- - This has 4 Resnet blocks haveing 2 convolutions (followed by BatchNorm) each and RELU as activation at the end of each block.
+ - This has 4 Resnet blocks having 2 convolutions (followed by BatchNorm) each and RELU as activation at the end of each block.
  - Total params: 11,173,962

 ### Learning Rate Scheduler
-Training uses OneCycle Poliy for updating learning rate after each iteration.
+Training uses OneCycle Policy for updating learning rate after each iteration.

     - Number of Epochs: 20
     - Batch size: 512